¶ºÒõ¹Ý

 Over the past six years, we have observed a pattern of compliance failures, unmet improvement commitments, and the absence of tangible, measurable progress in response to publicly disclosed incident reports.
 When these factors are considered in aggregate and considered against the inherent risk each publicly-trusted CA poses to the Internet ecosystem, it is our opinion that Chrome’s continued trust in Entrust is no longer justified.

-When will my Entrust certificates be distrusted by Google Chrome?
+When will my Entrust certificates be distrusted?

+they would distrust Entrust roots as of December 1.
+Any Entrust TLS certificate with an SCT dated on or before November 30, 2024, will be valid for its term.
+But if you modify, rekey, or renew such a certificate on or after December 1, it will be distrusted.

-Any Entrust TLS certificate with an SCT dated on or before November 11, 2024, will be valid for its term.
+Any Entrust TLS certificate with an SCT dated on or before November 11, 2024 (for Google Chrome) and November 30, 2024 (for Mozilla Firefox) will be valid for its term.
 But if you modify, rekey, or renew such a certificate, it will be distrusted.Ìý

-At the end of July, they would distrust Entrust roots as of December 1.
-Any Entrust TLS certificate with an SCT dated on or before November 30, 2024, will be valid for its term.
-But if you modify, rekey, or renew such a certificate on or after December 1, it will be distrusted.Ìý

 When should I start replacing my current Entrust certificates?